Arthur Coles: Lord Mayor and federal politics

 Coles became Lord Mayor of Melbourne in 1938, remaining in that position until 1940.
 Thereupon he resigned to stand for the federal seat of Henty as an independent candidate.
 Coles was one of the two independent parliamentarians (the other was Alexander Wilson) who held the balance of power through the early years of the Second World War.
-Both men crossed the floor in 1941 to remove the hapless UAP-Country Party government of Arthur Fadden: thereby ensuring the accession of the ALP's John Curtin as Prime Minister.
+He supported the United Australia Party (UAP) government of Robert Menzies and in 1941 began attending UAP partyroom meetings.
+He officially joined the UAP on 26 June 1941.

+After Menzies was deposed, both Coles and Wilson crossed the floor in 1941 to remove the hapless UAP-Country Party government of Arthur Fadden.
+Governor-General Lord Gowrie was reluctant to call an election for a Parliament barely a year old, especially given the international situation.
+He summoned Coles and Wilson and made them promise that if he named Labor leader John Curtin prime minister, they would support him for the remainder of the Parliament to end the instability in government.
+The independents agreed, assuring Curtin's accession.

 In 1944, Coles retired from business and devoted himself to public works, becoming the chair of both the Commonwealth Rationing Commission and the War Damage Commission.
 With the end of the war, he resigned from the legislature to become chair of British Commonwealth Pacific Airlines (BCPA) and the Australian National Airlines Commission (see Trans Australia Airlines).
 He was appointed chair of the Melbourne Olympic Games Committee in 1952, and a member of the CSIRO Advisory Council in 1956.

 Knighted in 1960, Coles lived mostly in retirement from 1965.
 He died in 1982, leaving three sons and three daughters.